akoidan/pychat/CONTRIBUTING.md

 Icons
 =====
 Chat uses [fontello](fontello.com) and its api for icons.
-You can easily edit fonts via your browser, just execute `sh download_content.sh fonts_session`.
+You can easily edit fonts via your browser, just execute `bash download_content.sh fonts_session`.
 Make your changes and hit "Save session".
 Then execute `sh download_content.sh download_fontello`.
 If you did everything right new icons should appear in [demo.html](https://127.0.0.1:8000/static/demo.html)

 Database migrations
 ===================